 Yes, the extensive exhibitions include lots of fascinating experiences for children.
 We also have two exhibitions specially for children: the hands-on exhibit ‘Dagmar & Valdemar’, and ‘Asgård’, where children can explore the world of Norse mythology.

-If you are visually impaired, your guide dog is of course welcome.
 We regret that other dogs must remain outside.

 We do not require advance booking but we are very happy to be given advance notification if you are planning a visit with a school class or large group.